 - If your referral has been forwarded to Calvary our admissions team will get in touch to organise your appointment.

-For patients currently in another hospital requiring inpatient admission, your referral will be made by your health care provider detailing your current medical history and condition.
+For patients currently in another hospital requiring inpatient admission or admission to our Community service, your referral will be made by your health care provider detailing your current medical history and condition.

 For people not currently admitted in a hospital, and based in the community, your referral will be made by your GP/Specialist including a detailed medical letter.